 Will I be able to choose where I am placed for my internship?

 Our office (Governmental Relations) will determine internship placements.
-As an intern, it is important to remember that you are there to learn the legislative process, and that can be accomplished in any of the offices taking part in our program.
+As an intern, it is important to remember that the purpose of the internship is to learn the legislative process, and that can be accomplished in any of the offices taking part in our program.
 While neither interns nor offices select their placement, our office will consider policy interests, student skills, and an office’s needs when considering placements.

 What if I have zero experience in an office setting, am I still eligible to participate in this legislative internship?